wytyang00/60DaysOfUdacity/StudyJournal.md

 **Day 28:**

 • Continuing my music generation project, this time using Professor Forcing method (https://arxiv.org/abs/1610.09038)—it's very similar to GANs.
 Still a work in progress (https://github.com/wytyang00/undertale_deltarune_soundtrack_generator).

+---

+**Day 29:**

+• Defined the generator and discriminator models that will be used for training a generative RNN model using Professor Forcing method. (https://github.com/wytyang00/undertale_deltarune_soundtrack_generator)